 This table shows how many £5 iWeb trades you would need to make to match Vanguard’s account fee.

 For example, if you have a £10,000 account balance and plan on buying two funds each month, Vanguard will only cost you £15 per year in account fees while iWeb will cost you £120.
 If you have a £50,000 account balance and plan on buying two funds each month, Vanguard will cost you £75 per year while iWeb will cost you £120.
-The break even account balance sweet spot is £80,000, so if your account balance is greater than this and you plan on making two monthly trades, iWeb will cost you less.
+The break-even account balance sweet spot is £80,000, so if your account balance is between £80,000 and £249,999 and you plan on making two monthly trades, iWeb will cost you a little less.

 The big advantage of directly investing through Vanguard is you can set up monthly contributions.
 If like me, you’re not good at remembering to manually buy funds each month, auto purchase is great.
 This is a great tool for beginning investors.